ejmenkhorst/k6-typescript-loadtesting/RPI4-INSTALLATION.md

 ### 1. Login to RPI via SSH

-First login to your raspberry pi via SSH - I reccomend installing it via a LAN cable to your network your ISP might block port 22 by default on your router at home.
+First login to your Raspberry Pi via SSH - I recommend installing it via a LAN cable to your network your ISP might block port 22 by default on your router at home.

 ```bash
 # Find IP of your raspberry PI